 The LP_UPDATE_EMAIL_PROMOTION stored procedure is required for updating email responses in Tessitura from WordFly email campaigns.
-This stored procedure specifically handles how unsubscribes and hard bounces are updated on the customer record.
+This stored procedure specifically handles how unsubscribes and hard bounces are updated on the constituent record.
 Note that preference updates are handled by a separate stored procedure.
-Let's review some common questions about the LP_UPDATE_EMAIL_PROMOTION stored procedure and how to test it.
+Let’s review some common questions about the LP_UPDATE_EMAIL_PROMOTION stored procedure and how to test it.

 WordFly updates opens, clicks, bounces (soft and hard), and opt-outs in Tessitura by calling the WP_UPDATE_EMAIL_PROMOTION stored procedure.
 This procedure in turn calls the localized LP_UPDATE_EMAIL_PROMOTION stored procedure, giving you a place to perform custom processing for email responses.

 When the LP_UPDATE_EMAIL_PROMOTION stored procedure is working and processing email responses, those responses will show up in a few places in your database:

-You'll see ALL email response events written to the table T_EPROMOTION_RESPONSE_HISTORY.
+ALL email response events are written to the table T_EPROMOTION_RESPONSE_HISTORY.

-Next you'll see the highest priority email response written to T_PROMOTION.
-The priority of the email response is set within your TR response tables.
+The highest priority email response is written to T_PROMOTION.
+The priority of the email response is set within your TR_EMAIL_RESPONSE_CODE tables.
 By default the unsubscribe response code (@responsecode 5) has the highest priority and will overwrite other responses like open and click.

-Lastly, you'll see an overview of the T_Promotion responses on the customer record under the Connections tab > Promotions radial.
+An overview of the T_PROMOTION responses is shown on the constituent record under the Connections tab > Promotions radio.

 In Tessitura v14+

-Tessitura is introducing a new option for managing unsubscribes (@responsecode 5) called Contact Permissions.
-Contact Permissions are found under the Contact Details tab of the constituent record as a new radial button.
-The addition of Contact Permissions now allows for either a Global Unsubscribe or a Targeted Unsubscribe.
+Tessitura introduced Contact Permissions for managing unsubscribes (@responsecode 5).
+Contact Permissions are found under the Contact Details tab of the constituent record as a radio button.
+The addition of Contact Permissions allows for either a Global Unsubscribe or a Targeted Unsubscribe.
 While there are both options, we recommend a Global Unsubscribe and allowing subscribers to select preferences to help manage communication expectations.

 |Global Unsubscribe||Revoke email permissions for all Contact Permission Types for the customer.|